spectrum-health-systems/tingen-documentation/static/tngnwsvc/tngnwsvc-script-parameter.md

 ## Details

-* The maximum length of a script parameter is 48 characters
+* The maximum length of a request is 48 characters
-* For readability, it is recommended that you use camelCase in the Script Parameter field of an Avatar form (ror example: `ThisIsARequest` instead of `thisisarequest`)
+* For readability, it is recommended that you use camelCase in the Script Parameter field of an Avatar form (for example: `ThisIsARequest` instead of `thisisarequest`)

 # Valid requests

+> As of R25.9

+* _VerifyOriginalAuthorIsOpening
+* _VerifyOriginalAuthorIsSubmitting
+* TngnWsvcDeploy
+* TngnWsvcTest